 There is a burden on your shoulders—your head.
 I shall set your spirit free!
 Please accept this humble token.
 No mercy for the damned.
 Thou hast no escape from the grasp of catastrophe.
 Meteor Swarm!
 No apology necessary, your death shall suffice.

-Kay from Miles Edgeworth: Ace Attorney Investigations introduces herself this way in the third case.
+- Kay from Ace Attorney Investigations: Miles Edgeworth introduces herself this way in the third case.